sigoden/argc/docs/task-runner.md

 Benefits:
   - Supports Linux/macOS/Windows
-  - PowerShell shell auto-completion
+  - Autocomplete tasks names, task's options and positional parameters.
-  - No need to learn new technology, just Bash
+  - No need to learn new technology, simply use bash.
-  - Feel free to use GNU tools such as awk, sed, grep, find, etc.
+  - Feel free to use GNU tools such as awk/sed/grep/find/head...

-## use boilerplate
+## Use boilerplate

 ```
 $ argc --argc-create build test lint
 Argcfile.sh has been successfully created.
 ```

-Created boilerplate Argcfile.sh content as follows
+The contents of Argcfile.sh:

 ```sh
 #!/usr/bin/env bash